zowe/zowe.github.io/security.md

 * Reported issues are analyzed within the security workgroup.<br/>
 * The issues' analyzes outcome is determined by the risk severity measured by the combination of exploitability and impact.

 The severity can be one of the:

-    #  TOD:O: Synch and merge the Prio and Severity into one topic
+    #  TODO: Synch and merge the Prio and Severity into one topic

     * Critical (C) - An event that, if it occurred, would cause program failure (inability to achieve minimum acceptable requirements).
     * Serious (S) - An event that, if it occurred, would cause major cost and schedule increases.
 Secondary requirements may not be achieved.
     * Moderate (Mo) - An event that, if it occurred, would cause moderate cost and schedule increases, but important requirements would still be met.
     * Minor (Mi) - An event that, if it occurred, would cause only a small cost and schedule increase.
 Requirements would still be achieved.
     * Negligible (N) - An event that, if it occurred, would have no effect on program.

+*
 * The priority with which the issues are fixed is based on the combination of the vulnerability exploitability and impact.
     The priority falls into one of the following categories:

     * Critical: fixed as early as possible
     * High: fixed within next minor/patch release as latest.